 - 4. LUBRICATION The precision made gears and bearings in our reducers require high-grade lubricants of the proper viscosity to maintain trouble- free performance.
 All standard reducers ordered from the factory are filled with ISO viscosity grade Mobil Glygoyle 460 polyalkalene glycol (PAG) lubricant.
 If oil needs to be added or changed, ONLY compatible polyglycol lubricants should be used.
 Contact the factory for more information. - 5.
-TEMPERATURE Most Titan units are supplied with worm gear reducers.
+TEMPERATURE Most Titan Units are supplied with wormgear reducers.
 These units may run at temperatures between 100 degrees to 200 degrees F. (Higher temperatures are especially common during start up).
 There is NO NEED TO WORRY unless temperatures exceed 200 degrees F. - 6.
-GENERAL Inspect weekly to make sure reducer remains securely bolted.
+GENERAL MAINTENANCE Regular inspection to insure the reducer bolts and screws are tight, correct alignment of shaft and/or coupling, no major oil leaks, no excessive heating and no unusual vibration or noise will insure maximum life and performance of the reducer.